satwikav/data_cleaning/README.md

-This repository contains data cleaning exercises from Effective Progamming Course at the University of Bonn
+This repository contains data cleaning exercises from Effective Progamming Course at the University of Bonn and other sources